-Description of Course Content: This course introduces general nutritional concepts and points out practical applications of that knowledge.
+Description of Course Content: This course introduces nutritional concepts and points out practical applications of that knowledge.
 The class starts with discussion of the basic nutrients required for healthy life.
 Lots of emphasis is placed on understanding current landscape of food, including industrial food and advertising in the food industry.
 There are many cultural and sociological influences on diets; these will be explored by employing the scientific method of inquiry.
 Emphasis is placed on dispelling common nutrition myths.
 This course is more about understanding nutrition and applying it to life than it is about memorizing facts.

 A lot of emphasis is placed in the class on teaching and honoring important skills necessary for college, graduate school, future careers, and life in general.
-We will move quickly through course material; the better prepared you are, the better you will do.
-This course is structured in a "flipped" fashion, i.e., you will study and learn basic course material, at home, before coming to class, thus freeing lecture time to discuss real-life applications.
+This course is structured in a "flipped" fashion, i.e., you will read and learn some course material, at home, before coming to class, thus freeing lecture time to discuss real-life applications.
+It's much more interesting to talk about real meals and food choices in class than just listening to lectures.
+The readings will be posted to blackboard on a regular basis, and will require you to keep checking it on a regular basis to keep up with the class.

 Although the pace of this course will be fast, research has shown that cramming large quantities of material has many detriments, and inhibits students from learning.
 My approach will be to cover information with less detail, but in more illustrative engaging, and active ways, so that you experience- and hopefully become fascinated with- the course content on a more personal, meaningful level.
-I teach using modern pedagogy methods, including active learning, implementation of higher order thinking skills (HOTS), and the use of online resources to aid in the pursuit of HOTS and active learning.
+I teach using modern pedagogy methods, including active learning, implementation of higher order thinking skills (HOTS), and the use of online resources to aid in mastering the course content and, hopefully retaining knowledge about nutrition for the rest of your life.